PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   indexed matrix/layout/constant transaction;
 - `481098db` moves the terminal Squeeze/Mean decoder adapter to a complete indexed axis/layout/output transaction;
+- `fd3d1d32` moves the direct decomposed-InstanceNormalization pre/post adapter
+  to a complete indexed topology/layout/constant transaction;
-- the current checkpoint moves the direct decomposed-InstanceNormalization pre/post adapter to a complete indexed topology/layout/constant transaction.
+- the current checkpoint moves its dual-consumer post-Transpose plus side-Squeeze tail to the same indexed owner with a transactional local compatibility adapter.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain